sensu/sensu-go-workshop/README.md

-   As we learned in step 3, every observation (i.e. every event) in Sensu must be associated with an [Entity][1-3], and if no such entity exists in Sensu when an event is processed, Sensu will automatically an entity for you.
+   As we learned in step 3, every observation (i.e. every event) in Sensu must be associated with an [Entity][1-3], and if no such entity exists in Sensu when an event is processed, Sensu will automatically create an entity for you.
 When an event is processed for an entity that is already registered, Sensu will overwrite the event `"entity"` information with the information from the [Sensu Entities API][1-4].